 \subsection{Implementation and Method}

-We use the publicly available quantum computing library \textit{qiskit} \cite{aleksandrowicz2019qiskit} to define and modify quantum circuits in Python.
-This library is also capable of simulating quantum computing, both by calculating amplitudes analytically and by simulating shots.
+We use the publicly available quantum computing library qiskit \cite{aleksandrowicz2019qiskit} to define and modify quantum circuits in Python.
+This library is used for interfacing with real quantum computers as well as simulation.

-We use a custom EA implementation to perform a $(1+4)$-EA using a special multi-level mutation strategy, which we explain in the following paragraph.
-The optimization run starts with a minimal random circuit, consisting of only a single gate with a uniformly sampled parameter.
-From this initial parent circuit we make 4 copies and mutate them independently using our mutation strategy, which yields the offspring population.
-The offspring circuits are sent to the IBM Q backend via \textit{qiskit}'s API.
+We use a custom EA implementation to perform an $(1+4)$-EA with a special multi-level mutation strategy.
+We found the choice of $\lambda=4$ to be a suitable compromise between population diversity and speed.
+The optimization run starts with a minimal random circuit, consisting of a single gate with a uniformly sampled parameter.
+From this initial parent circuit, we make four copies and mutate them independently.
+The resulting offspring circuits are sent to the IBMQ backend.
 From the measurement results we derive a loss value, which we explain in detail in another paragraph further down this section.
-The entire population is then sorted by loss value, and the circuit with lowest loss becomes the new parent circuit for the next generation.
-This process is repeated for 150 generations, during which the parent's loss value monotonically decreases, approaching the global optimum.
+The entire population is then sorted by loss value, and the circuit with lowest loss becomes the new parent for the next generation.
+This process is repeated, with the parent's cost value monotonically decreasing, approaching the global optimum.